 Amidst the declining role of advertising revenue in the media economy, the growth that has occurred in internet advertising looks all the more stunning-and to some, menacing.
-Estimated internet advertising revenue in 2017 reached \$6.2 billion-up from \$5.5 billion a year before that and just \$1.6 billion in 2008.
+Estimated internet advertising revenue in 2017 reached \$6.8 billion-up from \$5.5 billion a year before that and just \$1.6 billion in 2008.
 Internet advertising continues to grow briskly despite the economic doldrums that have prevailed since the onset of the financial crisis nearly a decade ago, and perhaps even because of them.

 It has also become markedly more concentrated.
-With estimated revenue of \$3,1813 million and \$1,443 million in Canada, respectively, Google (51.3%) and Facebook (23.3%) accounted for nearly three-quarters (74.6%) of the online advertising market in 2017 up from a little over two-thirds a year before.
+With estimated revenue of \$3,437.8 million and \$1,593.5 million in Canada, respectively, Google (50.8%) and Facebook (23.5%) accounted for nearly three-quarters (74.3%) of the online advertising market in 2017-up from a little over two-thirds a year before.
 In fact, all the gains, and then some, went to Google and Facebook.
 When it comes to internet advertising, the two digital behemoths are in a league of their own.
-By 2016, the share of the "big ten" reached 86% (see "Internet Advertising Market share, 2014-2017" on the "Internet Ad\$ + Other" sheet in the Excel Workbook).8
+By 2017, the share of the "big ten" reached 85.2% (see "Internet Advertising Market share, 2014-2017" on the "Internet Ad\$ + Other" sheet in the Excel Workbook).

-Google is now the sixth largest media company operating in Canada, after Bell, Rogers, Telus, Shaw and Quebecor; Facebook ranked eighth, behind the CBC but bigger than Cogeco, Sasktel, Netflix, Postmedia, Torstar, Eastlink, the Globe and Mail, Power Corporation and Groupe Capitales Médias.
-Altogether, Google and Facebook account for 35% of the \$13.1 billion spent on advertising across all media in Canada (see "Internet Advertising Market share, 2014-2017" and "Ad\$ All Media" sheets in the Excel Workbook).
+Google and Facebook are now the sixth and seventh largest media companies operating in Canada, respectively, after Bell, Rogers, Telus, Shaw and Quebecor; but bigger than the CBC, Cogeco, Sasktel, Netflix, Postmedia, Torstar, Eastlink, the Globe and Mail, Power Corporation and Groupe Capitales Médias.
+Altogether, Google and Facebook account for 37% of the \$13.6 billion spent on advertising across all media in Canada (see "Internet